 Sometimes, though, life happens.
 In such instances, you will receive two personal days to use at your discretion during the semester.
 There is no need to notify the instructor, and no excuse or justification need be given.
 Your in-class participation grade that day will not count toward your total.
 If you miss additional days, those will be counted as a zero toward your in-class participation grade.

 GRADING

 You will receive a grade based on the following break down.

-15% Attendance & Participation
+- 15% Attendance & Participation

-15% Design Workbooks
+- 15% Design Workbooks

-50% Lab Reports (12.5% each for 5 labs)
+- 60% Semester Project (20% for each of 3 milestones)

-10% Poster Presentation
+- 10% Poster Presentation

-10% Critique Feedback for Other Groups

 GRADING SCALE